Dunham Massey

 Call ahead to prebook one of our free-to-use mobility vehicles.

-Ramped access to the house – please ask at the Visitor Centre or house entrance during house opening hours (March to October).
+Ramped access to the house – please ask at the Visitor Centre or house entrance during house opening hours (March to early November).

 Seating is available throughout the deer park and gardens, as well as in the Restaurant, Ice Cream Parlour and Café.
 Find accessible picnic tables in the North Park.

-A shuttle buggy runs from the Visitor Centre to the house and garden entrances from April to October – dependant on volunteer availability, please call in advance to confirm.
+A shuttle buggy runs from the Visitor Centre to the house and garden entrances from February to early November – dependant on volunteer availability, please call in advance to confirm.

 Inside the house, virtual tours and films investigate the history and collection, provided on a tablet on the ground floor.